arh23/dummy-data-generator/README.md

 - *test value [1,2,3]* - this will generate fixed text with a value selected from within the square brackets.
 The commas separate the values, and represent that this is "ordered", meaning that "1" will be picked first, then "2" etc. Once the end of the list is reached, it will loop back to the start.

+- *test value [(10,20)|(80,100)|(200,300)]* - this will generate fixed text with a random value that has been generated using the specified ranges.
+The values are generated from the specified ranges, and are then selected at random.

+- *test value [(10,20),(80,100),(200,300)]* - this will generate fixed text with a range value selected from within the square brackets.
+As per the above, the values are generated from the specified ranges, and are then selected in order.

 Columns can also be added and deleted via the script.

+#### Example row

+You can view an example row (at any number) for the currently selected column file.
+This will allow you to view what the rows generated will contain.
+You can change the row number with the + or - keys, or enter a row number to jump to.

 #### File